Photo by Pixabay on Pexels.com

 V. GAAR and POEM: Concepts like GAAR and POEM to be strengthened, which could act as a deterrent to potential tax avoidances.
 Having the law in the books of taxes is not as important as its rightful implementation.
 It is in the best interest of the country to not have the law rather than have it with half-hearted implementation.
 The absence of GAAR panel even after 2 years of formal enactment of GAAR law in India goes against the premise for which the law was brought in to force.

 VI.
-Keep it simple: The tax law should be simple to interpret yet effective to implement.
+Keep it simple: The international taxation law should be simple to interpret yet effective to implement.
 A thinner version with additional clarity on the above-mentioned aspects would be much appreciated by the industry at large.

 Hopefully, the new DTC 2019 lives up the above-mentioned expectations and we would see the same in public consultation soon.
 The draft bill is expected to be tabled in the parliament in the budget session of 2020.
 Let us hope, India wakes up to modern-day tax legislation in the year 2021.